 Business as usual in the Atchafalaya Basin is not acceptable.
 The main enforcer of our environmental laws, when it comes to operations in wetlands, is the Corps of Engineers.
 The Enforcement Department of the Corps has only two enforcers with an overall staff of nine people who also do other things like wetland determinations, and they do not even have access to a boat.
 It is as ridiculous to think that we can save the Atchafalaya Basin without any enforcement as to think that we can keep our banks open and full of money without a police force.

 In order to turn the tide of lack of compliance with mitigation and permits, the Atchafalaya Basinkeeper requires more resources than we have today.
-The Tulane Environmental Law Clinic does not have the manpower to do all the required work, and will not be able to take the political pressure to do all that is needed.
-It is essential that we hire a full-time attorney to properly handle this kind of work.
+The Tulane Environmental Law Clinic has made a huge difference by representing Atchafalaya Basinkeeper's best efforts to enforce our environmental laws.
+Without the Tulane Environmental Law Clinic, our huge successes in policy reform and enforcement could not have taken place.
+Despite the herculean efforts from Tulane, there is so much constant legal work that it is essential that we hire a full-time attorney.

 We also must use best efforts to maintain representational standing as required by the Waterkeeper Alliance Quality Standard # 5.
 To fulfill this legal requirement and organizational obligation, it is important for us to have a membership base and to represent member interests in the waterway.
 A diversity of membership will help us gain access to justice for the Atchafalaya Basin.